Disability Support Services

 Disability Support Services (DSS) are part of the Government ministry ‘Ministry of Social Development’.
 Each year, DSS fund support to around 50,000 disabled people and disability equipment and housing modification services for around 100,000 disabled people.

-How do DSS provide these services?
+How DSS provided these services

 Depending on which region you live in, the way services are provided to you will be a bit different.
 This is for a number of reasons including the government testing different ways of providing services and seeing what works best and why.